Shia Islam in the Indian subcontinent: Shia rule in Awadh

 Now the Nawab of Awadh focused on cultural and economic enrichment of his state.
 In 1775 AD Asaf-ud-Daula, the fourth Nawab, shifted his court to the city of Lucknow from Faizabad.
 The judicial, financial and governmental capital of Awadh became the cultural capital of India.
 Urdu/Hindi language started to evolve in North India as the main mode of communication.
 The poet Sauda (1713 – 1781 AD), who had moved from Delhi to Lucknow, revived Urdu elegies (marsiya).
 The seminary of Darul Uloom Firangi Mahal, established by Mulla Nizam ud Din Sehalvi in Aurangzeb's era now became the most important madrassa of Sunni theology in India.
 Lucknow attracted scholars, artists and poets from all over India as well as Europe.
 In 1784 AD, famine struck Awadh and the semi-independent nawab worked hard to relieve people of misery.
 One of his projects was to create jobs by building the magnificent Asafi Imambara and mosque complex.

 Allama Tafazzul Husain Khan

 Eminent Shia scholar and scientist of the time, Allama Tafazzul Husain Kashmiri (1727 – 1801), was patronized by the Nawabs of Awadh.
-He learned and taught philosophy, mathematics and newtonian physics.
-His student Nawab Saadat Ali Khan built an observatory in Lucknow.
+He learned and taught philosophy, mathematics and Newtonian physics.
 He authored the following: